STEM OPT Overview

 - A copy of the I-94 record showing F-1 status

-Step 2: Once you have received your 24-month STEM OPT Extension I-20 from SISS, submit the following to USCIS:
+Step 2: Once you have received your 24-month STEM OPT Extension I-20 from SISS, submit the following to USCIS in the following order as required by the instructions (failure to do so may result in rejection or denial):

-- Check or money order for $410 payable to U.S. Department of Homeland Security
+- Check or money order payable to U.S. Department of Homeland Security

-- Fees are subject to change.
-Check the current filing fee before submitting.
+- Check the current filing fee before submitting.
+You do not have to pay the biometric service fee

-- Copy of your new I-20 with the additional 24-month STEM recommendation
+- Photocopy of the new I-20 with the STEM OPT recommendation (all pages)

 |U.S. Postal Service (USPS) Priority Mail Express||FedEx, UPS, DHL, etc. (overnight/courier deliveries)|